GenesisFR/HowToBecomeGoodAtShooters/README.md

 ## PVP concepts

 ### Baiting
-- using a teammate to force your opponent to peek, thus revealing his location and allowing you to get the kill without getting shot (baiting a teammate)
+- baiting a shot: [jiggle peek](#jiggle-peeking) to have an opponent reveal his location
-- forcing your opponents to use their utility by putting pressure or using utility against them (baiting utility)
+- baiting a teammate: using a teammate to force your opponent to peek, thus revealing his location and allowing you to get the kill without getting shot
-- [jiggle peek](#jiggle-peeking) to have an opponent reveal his location (baiting a shot)
+- baiting utility: forcing your opponents to use their utility by putting pressure or using utility against them
 - reference: https://www.youtube.com/watch?v=43J9nUmrbo4

 ### Callouts